Reapor-Yurnero/FlightBooking/README.md

 ## Experiment on At-least-one and At-most-one Semantics

 We test the difference behavior of at-least-one semantic and at-most-once semantic on same scripts for non-idempotent and idempotent case respectively.
+We simulate the case that a transmit omission happens such that the request is resent by the client.

 Non-idempotent:
 ```python